On the spectrum of the periodic focusing Zakharov-Shabat operator: Proofs

 as $z \to \infty$ from $\Im z \ge 0$.
-Finally,~\eqref{e:D'-ass2} is given by $\D'(z) = \half\tr \Phi_z(L;z,\ep)$.
+Finally,~\eqref{e:D'-ass2} is given by $\D'(z) = \half\tr\partial_z\Phi(L;z,\ep)$.

-\textit{Proof of Corollary~\ref{l:essentialsing}.} From Lemma~\ref{l:entire} we know $\D$ is an entire function differing from a constant.
+\textit{Proof of Corollary~\ref{l:essentialsing}.} From Lemmas~\ref{l:entire} and~\ref{l:asympDelta} we know $\D$ is an entire function differing from a constant.
 Thus $\D$ must have either a pole, or an essential singularity at infinity.
 Suppose $\D$ has a pole at infinity.
 Then it must be a polynomial.
-This implies there exists an integer $m\ge1$ such that $\D(z) = O(z^{m})$ as $z \to \infty$.
-By Lemma~\ref{l:asympDelta} $\D(z) = O(\e^{\Im z L})$ as $\Im z \to \infty$ which is a contradiction.
+This implies there exists an integer $n\ge1$ such that $\D(z) = O(z^{n})$ as $z \to \infty$.
+By Lemma~\ref{l:asympDelta} one has $\D(z) = O(\e^{L\Im z})$ as $\Im z \to \infty$ which is a contradiction.
 Thus $\D$ must have an essential singularity at infinity.